MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/hard-disk-usage-reaches-100-percent.md

 ---
 # Hard disk usage reaches 100 percent after the computer resumes from Sleep mode

-This article provides a solution to an issue where a Windows 8.1-based computer's hard disk usage reaches 100 percent after it's resumed from Sleep mode.
+This article provides a solution to an issue where a Windows 8.1-based computer's hard disk usage reaches 100 percent and the computer stops responding after it resumes from Sleep mode.

 _Original product version:_ &nbsp; Windows 8.1
 _Original KB number:_ &nbsp; 2922899